pmuens/awesome-serverless/README.md

 - [re:Invent 2017 Serverless Recap](https://speakerdeck.com/danilop/re-invent-2017-serverless-recap) - Slides for the presentation about the serverless related announcements at re:Invent 2017.
 - [Amazon Web Services and Kubernetes: Now what?](https://thenewstack.io/aws-kubernetes-now/) - Podcast about the re:Invent 2017 announcements with regards to serverless computing.
 - [Building a serverless company with the Serverless Framework](https://www.slideshare.net/loige/building-a-serverless-company-on-aws-lambda-and-serverless-framework) - Slides for the presentation from Planet9 about building a company with serverless technologies.
+- [How serverless technologies impact Kubernetes](https://thenewstack.io/serverless-technologies-impact-kubernetes/) - Podcast about how and why serverless computing impacts Kubernetes.

 ## Amazon AWS resources